djeada/Numerical-Methods/notes/7_ordinary_differential_equations/runge_kutta.md

 ## Derivation of Runge-Kutta Method

-The Runge-Kutta methods, particularly the 4th order Runge-Kutta method, is derived by taking an initial condition and trying to estimate the value of the solution after a small step $\Delta t$, by taking weighted averages of increments at the beginning, middle, and end of the interval.
-The method is designed to mimic a Taylor series expansion, but without requiring the computation of higher derivatives.
-Here's how it's derived.
+The derivation of the Runge-Kutta methods, especially the 4th order Runge-Kutta method, begins with an initial condition and attempts to estimate the solution value after a small step $\Delta t$.
+This is achieved by taking weighted averages of increments at the beginning, middle, and end of the interval.
+The purpose is to imitate a Taylor series expansion, but without the necessity of computing higher derivatives.

-Let's start with a Taylor series expansion:
+Starting with a Taylor series expansion, we get:

 $$u(t+\Delta t) = u(t) + \Delta t u'(t) + \frac{\Delta t^2}{2!} u''(t) + \frac{\Delta t^3}{3!} u'''(t) + \frac{\Delta t^4}{4!} u''''(t) + O(\Delta t^5).$$

-The first derivative $u'(t)$ is already given by the ODE:
+The first derivative $u'(t)$ is already provided by the ODE:

 $$u'(t) = f(t, u).$$

-The higher-order derivatives can also be expressed in terms of $f(t, u)$ and its derivatives:
+Higher-order derivatives can also be represented in terms of $f(t, u)$ and its derivatives:

 $$u''(t) = \frac{df}{dt} = \frac{\partial f}{\partial t} + \frac{\partial f}{\partial u} \frac{du}{dt} = \frac{\partial f}{\partial t} + \frac{\partial f}{\partial u} f,$$

-and similarly for $u'''(t)$ and $u''''(t)$.

-By taking an appropriate weighted average of increments at the start, middle and end of the interval, the Runge-Kutta method tries to mimic the above Taylor series expansion, but without explicitly calculating the higher derivatives of $f(t, u)$.
-Instead, it approximates the increments by evaluating $f(t, u)$ at several points within the interval.
+The Runge-Kutta method is designed to mimic the above Taylor series expansion by taking a suitable weighted average of increments at the start, middle, and end of the interval.
+It avoids explicitly calculating higher derivatives of $f(t, u)$, instead approximating these increments by evaluating $f(t, u)$ at several points within the interval.

-Hence we have the 4th order Runge-Kutta method:
+The 4th order Runge-Kutta method is thus given by:

 $$k_1 = \Delta t \cdot f(t, u),$$
 $$k_2 = \Delta t \cdot f\left(t + \frac{\Delta t}{2}, u + \frac{k_1}{2}\right),$$